 Methods — This is a population-based retrospective cohort study using administrative data.
-We identified patients admitted to hospital for their first episode of aSBO from 2005-2014 and created a propensity-matched cohort to compare survival of patients managed operatively to those managed non-operatively.
-To test whether survival differences were mediated by recurrence prevention, a competing risk regression was used to model the sub-distribution hazard of death when accounting for the risk of recurrence.
+We identified patients admitted to hospital for their first episode of aSBO from 2005 to 2014 and created a propensity-matched cohort to compare survival of patients managed operatively with those managed nonoperatively.
+To test whether survival differences were mediated by recurrence prevention, a competing risk regression was used to model the subdistribution hazard of death when accounting for the risk of recurrence.
 An instrumental variable approach was used as a secondary analysis to compare survival while accounting for unmeasured confounding.

-Results — 27,904 patients were admitted for their first episode of aSBO between 2005-2014.
-The mean age was 61.2 years (std dev:13.6) and 51% were female.
-Operative management was associated with a significantly lower risk of death (HR:0.80, 95%CI:0.75-0.86), which was robust to instrumental variable analyses, and a lower risk of recurrence (HR:0.59, 95%CI:0.54-0.65).
+Results — There were 27,904 patients admitted for their first episode of aSBO between 2005 and 2014.
+The mean age was 61.2 years (std dev, 13.6), and 51% were female.
+Operative management was associated with a significantly lower risk of death (hazard ratio, 0.80; 95% confidence interval, 0.75-0.86), which was robust to instrumental variable analyses, and a lower risk of recurrence (hazard ratio, 0.59; 95% confidence interval, 0.54-0.65).
 When adjusting for the risk of recurrence, operative intervention was not associated with improved survival, suggesting that the survival benefit is mediated through prevention of recurrences of aSBO.

 Conclusion — In patients admitted for their first episode of aSBO, operative intervention is associated with a significant long-term survival benefit.
 This survival benefit appears to be mediated through the prevention of recurrences of aSBO.